dekoza/mtgpl/BBD.rst

    |mana_r|: Enchanted creature gets +1/+0 until end of turn.

-   When a creature with converted mana cost 6 or greater enters the battlefield, you may return Dragon Breath from your graveyard to the battlefield attached to that creature.
+   When a creature with mana value 6 or greater enters the battlefield, you may return Dragon Breath from your graveyard to the battlefield attached to that creature.

 :mtgtip:`Dragon Hatchling<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/3/83cb9ea2-ce64-437e-afac-5029a34bf10f.jpg?1562921689|https://scryfall.com/card/bbd/173/dragon-hatchling?utm_source=api>`